TuxPad/tuxpad.github.io/_posts/2025-12-05-heroctf-revoked.md

     )
 ```

-Here we can see that the  f-string directly interpolates the user input, which sent as a query to the database, meaning that the user input will be interpreted as SQL syntax, and thus is vulnerable to injection attacks.
+Here we can see that the  f-string directly interpolates the user input, which sent as a query to the database, meaning that the user input will be interpreted as SQL syntax, making it vulnerable to injection attacks.

 Furthermore, as we can see the names of the database tables and columns both in the initialization, and in the queries, constructing a query to fetch the information we need becomes trivial.